-The Fund aims to provide long-term capital growth and preservation of capital through exposure to foreign and Canadian equity securities and exposure to foreign and Canadian fixed income securities and money market securities.
+The Fund aims to provide long-term capital growth, and to a lesser extent preservation of capital, through exposure to foreign and Canadian equity securities and foreign and Canadian fixed income securities and money market securities.

 To achieve its objective, the Fund will invest in underlying mutual funds, which may be managed by NEI Investments.